heuristicwondering/convert2BIDS-fMRI/BIDS/Converting to NIfTI and BIDS.md

 Converting anonymized DICOM files into NIfTI files and reorganizing/renaming files and folders to follow the BIDS standard.

 ## Background Information
 DICOM images provide a means for storing and sharing a wide variety of medical images.
 The flexibility provided by the DICOM standard to store many types of images also makes it more difficult to write software to handle the many options available [[1]](#1).
-Thus there was a need for an file type that would simplify neuroimaging data storage and lower the barrier to software development.
+Thus, in the early days of neuroimaging there was a need for a file type that would simplify neuroimaging data storage and lower the barrier to software development.

-One of the first file types to address this problem was the ANALYZE 7.5 format.
+One of the early file types to address this problem was the ANALYZE 7.5 format [[2]](#2).
+The format was originally developed in the late-1980s as part of a larger software suite aimed at integrating several previously independent and idiosyncratic display algorithms [[3]](#3).
+The ANALYZE format was designed specifically for multidimensional data (supports up to 7 dimensions)[[2]](#2)[[4]](#4) making it well suited to represent the 4-dimensional volumetric time series common in neuroimaging.
+It gained widespread use, however contained several critical drawbacks that made working with the file type hazardous.
+For example, the format split data across two files, a header file (.hdr) and the pixel intensity file (.img).
+Of some of the more troublesome problems, ANALYZE 7.5 did not explicitly encode orientation of the

 ## Software Setup
 TK